yuzhouhe2000/Video_Conference_Enhancer/README.md

     You should always open UDP receiver first, and close UDP sender first.

     (which means run Server main.py file before Client flask run, and close Client window before server when quit the program.)

+Feel free to raise an issue and ask questions!